-Some of you might find this humorous; I find it rather irritating but nonetheless, I am going to write about it to get it off my chest.
-Ironically; this was something that this guy, who this story is based off of, told me to do.
-He always said that I bottle things up until I finally exploded.
+Some of you might find this humorous; I find it rather irritating, but; I am going to write about it to get it off my chest.
+Ironically; this was something that this guy, who this story is based on, told me to do.
+He always said that I bottle things until I finally explode.
 Well, today was one of those days when I finally exploded and I exploded to the max.

-I traveled from Kellyville, Oklahoma to Bixby, Oklahoma to Oklahoma City, Oklahoma and then to Stillwater, Oklahoma which is where this story took place.
+I traveled from Kellyville, Oklahoma to Bixby, Oklahoma to Oklahoma City, Oklahoma and then to Stillwater, Oklahoma, which is where this story took place.
 I was already tired from all the traveling and the lack of sleep I got the night before.
-I had planned on meeting this guy, my ex, earlier but he decided to sleep in late so he missed my text so I drove to Oklahoma City, bypassing Stillwater, just to turn around and have to drive all the way back out to Stillwater to meet him.
+I had planned on meeting this guy, my ex, earlier but he slept in late so he missed my text so I drove to Oklahoma City, bypassing Stillwater, just to turn around and have to drive all the way back out to Stillwater to meet him.

-I pull up and he is working on his car, and I must say that he looked rather hot but then again, I do like a guy when he has been working all day, hence the photos I had posted all over my FaceBook, at one point, of guys working in the yard and on tractors.
+I pull up and he is working on his car, and I must say he looked hot but then again, I do like a guy when he has been working all day, hence the photos I had posted all over my Facebook, at one point, of guys working in the yard and on tractors.

-So, we start to chat and I hand him his clothes that I somehow wound up with over the months, by hand I mean I actually threw them at him.
+So, we chat and I hand him his clothes that I somehow wound up with over the months.
+By hand, I mean I actually threw them at him.
 I was tired, and had planned on taking a much needed nap when I got there, but boy do things change.
-I then smarted off about having a flashlight of his that he wasn’t going to get back.
+I then smarted off about having a flashlight of his that he would not get back.

-When he realized that I had his flashlight, he took my phone as a bargaining chip.
+When he realized I had his flashlight, he took my phone as a bargaining chip.
 I begged for my phone back, and when I realized the only way to get it back was to give his flashlight, I obliged.
-He then realized what flashlight it was, and told me I could keep it.
-Silly, I know but it was still something that I wanted.
+He then realized what flashlight it was and told me I could keep it.
+Silly, I know, but it was still something I wanted.

-A few moments later, it became extremely cold and I told him that we should climb into my car; so we did.
-He then proceeded to eat my lunch, my really expensive good lunch.
-In his defense, I did offer it too him, but I honestly didn’t think he would eat the entire thing.
-He did offer me a bite, but this was after he had his greasy hands all over it.
+A few moments later, it became extremely cold, and I told him we should climb into my car; so we did.
+He then ate my lunch, my really expensive pleasant lunch.
+In his defense, I offered it to him, but I honestly didn’t think he would eat the entire thing.
+He offered me a bite, but this was after he had his greasy hands all over it.
 Not only did he eat my lunch, he drank my entire pop as well.
 Anyone who knows me, knows that you don’t come between me and my Pepsis.
-So, I tell him that he has to buy me another one, so I took him to the store to do so.
+So, I tell him he has to buy me another one, so I took him to the store to do so.

-After we got our drinks, and he paid for it, we went to walk out of the store and this idiot decides to let the door shut on me.
+After we got our drinks, and he paid for it, we went to walk out of the store and this idiot let the door shut on me.
 Thanks dude, which is exactly what I needed.
-Go ahead and pour salt in the wound.
+Pour salt in the wound.

 I took my frustration out on the road and headed back home knowing that this was going to be a very long intense drive.
 I cried; oh my goodness, did I break down and cry.
 I cried so hard over this stupid little picture and I don’t cry, like ever.
 For me to cry meant that it was a seriously big deal.